microsoft/teams-ai/README.md

-# <image src="https://github.com/microsoft/teams-ai/assets/14900841/31453242-4da6-424b-97a3-8a66207f8d20" height="10%" width="10%" /> Teams AI SDK
+# <image src="https://github.com/microsoft/teams-ai/assets/14900841/31453242-4da6-424b-97a3-8a66207f8d20" height="10%" width="10%" /> Teams AI Library

-Welcome to the Teams AI SDK!
-This SDK is designed to help you build bots that can interact with Teams and Microsoft 365 apps.
-It is built on top of the [Bot Framework SDK](https://github.com/microsoft/botbuilder-js) to make it easier to build Teams AI-interacting bots.
+Welcome to the Teams AI Library!
+This SDK is specifically designed to assist you in creating bots capable of interacting with Teams and Microsoft 365 applications.
+It is constructed using the [Bot Framework SDK](https://github.com/microsoft/botbuilder-js) as its foundation, simplifying the process of developing bots that interact with Teams' artificial intelligence capabilities.

-For now, code-availability is limited to the [`js`](./js/) folder. **dotnet parity is in production and will be available soon.**

 <figure>
 <img src="https://github.com/microsoft/teams-ai/assets/14900841/2612b0fb-dae1-400c-8321-c01b9e44fe62" />
 <figcaption>This is a diagram of the Teams-AI flow.
 Teams AI SDK hooks into the Teams SDK and Azure OpenAI SDK to provide a seamless experience for developers.</figcaption>
 </figure>

+The SDK is currently available for JavaScript/TypeScript applications in the [`js`](./js/) folder and via the [teams-ai package on NPM](https://www.npmjs.com/package/@microsoft/teams-ai).
+We are actively developing parity for .NET, which will be available soon.

 ## Getting Started

-### 🖇️ Jump right in❗️ 📎
+> ### 🖇️ Jump right in❗️ 📎

-> If you want to jump immediately into AI, try out the [04.ai.a.teamsChefbot](./js/samples/04.ai.a.chefbot) sample.
-This sample is a simple bot that uses the OpenAI API to build Teams apps.
+> If you want to jump immediately into AI, try out the [04.ai.a.teamsChefbot](./js/samples/04.ai.a.teamsChefBot) sample.
+This sample is a simple bot that uses the OpenAI GPT model to build a Teams app.
+Just load it up in Visual Code and hit F5! 🎉

-### Start with migration and other getting started guides
+### Start with our getting started guides

-To get started, check out the getting started table of contents.
+0. [Teams AI Library documentation](https://review.learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/teams-conversation-ai-overview) - Take a look our documentation!

-0. [Migration](getting-started/00.MIGRATION.md) - if you have an existing bot, this guide will help you migrate to this SDK.
+1. [Migration](getting-started/00.MIGRATION.md) - if you have an existing bot, this guide will help you migrate to this SDK.
-1. **\*** [AI Setup](getting-started/01.AI-SETUP.md) - if you're starting from scratch, this guide will help you <large>**get started with AI**</large>.
+2. **\*** [AI Setup](getting-started/01.AI-SETUP.md) - if you're starting from scratch, this guide will help you <large>**get started with AI**</large>.
-2. [API-Reference](getting-started/02.API-REFERENCE.md) - this guide will help you understand the API reference.
+3. [API-Reference](getting-started/02.API-REFERENCE.md) - this guide will help you understand the API reference.
-3. [Prompt injection](getting-started/03.PROMPT-INJECTION.md) - this guide will help you learn the basics of avoiding prompt injection in your bot.
+4. [Prompt injection](getting-started/03.PROMPT-INJECTION.md) - this guide will help you learn the basics of avoiding prompt injection in your bot.

 # Join us for the Global Teams Hackathon event